bormaa/HashSheet/README.md

         |  _  | (_| \__ \ | | |  ___) | | | |  __/  __/ |_
         |_| |_|\__,_|___/_| |_| |____/|_| |_|\___|\___|\__|

 HashSheet is a tool that helps you to get different hashes from one hash using VirusTotal API.
-Tool can be easily used and it will scan csv file for any hash and find equivalent MD5, SHA-1, SHA-256 hashes and save output to csv file
-Tool is not too fast as VirusTotal set a limit of 4 requests per minute this is why it is recommended to use multiple keys.
+The tool can be easily used and it will scan CSV files for any hash and find equivalent MD5, SHA-1, and SHA-256 hashes and save the output to CSV file Tool is not too fast as VirusTotal sets a limit of 4 requests per minute this is why it is recommended to use multiple keys.
 # installation
 The `requirements.txt` file should list all Python libraries that program depend on, and they will be installed using: